 This development comes on the heels of a sexual harassment class-action suit filed against the RCMP by Janet Merlo, a former Nanaimo, B.C., RCMP constable.

-Merlo alleges she endured 20 years of sexual harassment, sexual pranks, lewd comments and double standards from male supervisors.
+According to a news report on the CBC website, Merlo alleges she endured 20 years of sexual harassment, sexual pranks, lewd comments and double standards from male supervisors.

 The lawsuit, filed by the law firms of Klein Lyons of Vancouver and Watkins Law of Thunder Bay, Ont., named Merlo as a plaintiff but the legal team that put together the case said as many as 150 women are ready to join the suit.
-These women allegedly have their own stories of harassment and gender-based discrimination in the RCMP, the
+These women allegedly have their own stories of harassment and gender-based discrimination in the RCMP, the CBC report said.